 - Anything stated in the above policy does not preclude a student taking action under the relevant Australian Consumer Protection Laws

 - Any dispute resolution processes do not circumscribe the student’s right to pursue other legal remedies.

 - Any refund payable will be paid within 4 weeks of the receipt of a written application for refund.

-- For further information on the Australian College of Theology Refund Policy go here.
+- For further information on the Australian College of Theology Refund Policy for Overseas Students go here.